Clearmargin

 Step 2: Research What the Market Actually Pays

 Your minimum rate is a survival number.
 Your actual rate should be based on what clients are willing to pay for your skill set.
+Industry benchmarks suggest aiming for a 60-80% utilization rate — meaning only 60-80% of your working hours are directly billable.
+The rest goes to admin, marketing, and professional development.
+If you work 40 hours a week, plan on billing 25-32 of them.

 Three ways to research market rates: